Aging Pet Care

 We know if you have an older pet, you are very attached to them!
 Thanks to advances in the veterinary field, cats and dogs are living longer than ever.
 Your senior pet has medical needs that differ from younger pets, and they require more frequent checkups.
 The veterinary staff at Companion Animal Medical Centre works with you to develop a care plan to ensure your pet is happy, healthy, and as pain-free as they can be during his or her “golden years.”

 Pets age more rapidly than humans.
-Cats and dogs pets are considered to be “seniors” around the age of 7.
+Cats are considered to be “seniors” around the age of 10 and geriatric at 12.
+Dogs (depending on size) are considered to be “seniors” around the age of 8 and geriatric at 10.
 The key to keeping older dogs and cats healthy and happy is prevention and detection.
 The same can certainly be said about younger pets!

-Symptoms of chronic condition or disease may not be easy to spot in older pets.
+Symptoms of chronic conditions or diseases may not be easy to spot in older pets.
 Sometimes, conditions that look like the usual signs of old age could actually be signs of a more serious problem.
-Some of these include cancer, arthritis, kidney failure and periodontal disease.
+Some of these include cancer, arthritis, kidney failure, and periodontal disease.
 Add in the fact that dogs and cats are very skilled at hiding pain and you have a recipe for missing serious issues.

 We recommend that all older pets have a physical examination performed every 6 months.
 During the checkup, we may also perform routine blood tests that can detect preliminary signs of diabetes, heart disease, heartworm infection, and other health risks.
 Radio-graphs and a urinalysis may also be performed in order to detect chronic or underlying medical conditions if we notice anything that is off.